andre-lichtsteiner/ModelComparison/_posts/2017-02-13-first-news-post.markdown

 layout: post
 title:  "Documentation is a work in progress"
 date:   2017-02-13 13:41:20 +1300
-categories: jekyll update news
+categories: news
 ---

-Documentation is a work in progress, and tutorial(s) will soon be available.
+Documentation is a work in progress, but is mostly finished.
+Tutorial(s) will soon be available.